 These statements reflect an attitude that may seem harmless in the short term, but will undermine leadership in the long run

-There is no shortage of cringe-worthy things we've heard and said.
-The things we say reflect what we are thinking.
-It may be only what we are thinking at the moment and not represent our deeply held thoughts and beliefs.
+There is no shortage of cringe-worthy things we've heard and said on the job.
+The things we say reflect what we are thinking, even if it's only what we are thinking at the moment and not representative of our deeply held thoughts and beliefs.

 You're the officer, right?
 You're in charge.
 So you might feel that the only opinion that really matters is your own.
 Most officers realize how stupid this thinking is, but sometimes people do get caught up in it, especially on emergency scenes.

 Of course you don't want to have a debate or a consensus discussion when you need to act quickly under emergency conditions.
 But you still need to have a way for all others to be able to convey information to you, from the senior engineer down to the newest firefighter.
 Otherwise, you'll never hear people saying things like:

 - "I think I see the roof sagging on the right side of the building."

 - "I think I've seen that guy before at other suspicious fires."

 - "I think that man on the edge of the crowd might be related to the victim."